 Editors often offer different levels of editing.
 Copy editing focuses on the language used, and is mainly focused on spelling, grammar, punctuation, and syntax.
-The editor will also look at word usage, repetition, inconsistencies, and use of jargon.
+The editor will also look at word usage, repetition, inconsistencies, and jargon.
 A professional editor will most likely ask you when you submit your work to them if your work needs to follow a particular style.
 You should let the editor know if the document needs to follow US or UK English, for example, or any other particular things you need, such as use of a formal, academic, or business tone.

 It is important to let your editor know what you need from him or her at the beginning of the editing process.
 This includes the level of editing you require, any particular style your document needs to follow, and when you need to receive the edited document.

 Substantive editing (also called content editing) is the most intensive form of editing.
 Here the structure, organization, style, and presentation of your document will be looked at.
 Sections may be moved in your document, text cut from one part and added to another part, and parts of the document may be rewritten to provide better clarity.

 Most editors will edit any references or bibliography included in your work, but you should confirm with your editor to ensure this will also be done.
 References and bibliographies can be hard to put together correctly, so it does help to have a second pair of eyes go over this section.
 You should also provide the editor with information on how the references should be formatted.

 Most editors like to communicate with their clients during the editing process.
 This could be by emailing queries to you or adding comments to the document.
 This lets you know the editor cares about the work they are doing, and also allows you to have input into the process, letting the editor know what you want.
 Document editors should always be available for questions during and after the editing process.